Fetim Kasapi

 Fetim Kasapi (born 19 May 1983) is an Albanian football midfielder.

 Club career

-Born in Peć Serbia, he started playing in the local club KF Besa in 2000.
+Born in Peć Serbia, he started playing in the local club Besa Pejë in 2000.
 During the winter break of the 2007–08 season, he signed with Montenegrin First League side FK Budućnost Podgorica which won the double that season.
 In summer 2008, he moved to FK Otrant which at that time was playing in the Montenegrin Second League.
 In summer 2009 he moved to Albanian Superliga side KS Vllaznia Shkodër, and he played for them in 2009–10 UEFA Europa League.

 After his time in Albania, he played for Montenegrin side FK Mornar and he subsequently joined FK Čelik Nikšić in the Montenegrin First League.

-After a spell with Swedish side Råslätts, he returned to Kosovo in November 2014 to rejoin hometown club Besa Peje.
+After a spell with Swedish side Råslätts, he returned to Kosovo in November 2014 to rejoin hometown club Besa Pejë.